 Union Square

-Did you know a cocktail, dining and bowling experience is hiding in Union Square?
-Fifth Arrow is an "industrial-chic” elevated game night not to be missed.
-And the menu features a full bar plus sliders, pizzas and Mexican and Italian dishes.
+Did you know a cocktail, dining and bowling experience is hiding in plain sight in Union Square?
+Fifth Arrow is an "industrial-chic” elevated game night that's currently catering to events only.
+The menu features a full bar plus sliders, pizzas and Mexican and Italian dishes.
 No wonder it’s popular for corporate gigs and parties.

 Inner Sunset